jeroen-meijer/pubspec-assist/README.md

 Some features that are planned for the future, in order of expected implementation.

+- Search/batch add/update multiple packages.
+- Command for updating all packages.
 - Auto-complete while searching.

 ## Bugs and feature requests

-If you have any bugs or feature requests to report, please check out the issues on the GitHub repository page or create a new one.
+If you have any bugs or feature requests to report, please check out the issues on the GitHub repository or create a new one.